 Healthy people between the ages of 18 to 65 should have an eye exam completed at least once every 2 years.
 People who have existing medical conditions, such as diabetes, or have previously suffered from eye disease need to receive an eye exam annually.

-If you are over the age of 65, and you have healthy eyes, your optometrist may recommend an eye exam once per year or more.
-One of the easiest ways to maintain healthy vision late into life is regularly scheduled eye examinations.
+If you are over the age of 65, and you have healthy eyes, your optometrist may recommend an eye exam once every 18 months.
+One of the easiest ways to maintain healthy vision late into life is with regularly scheduled eye examinations.
 If you have an active eye condition that needs more frequent visits, the Ontario Association of Optometrists recommends a comprehensive eye exam once per year.

 It’s normal for most people’s eyes to change shape as they age.
 But there are instances where accelerated changes or degeneration in the eye indicate bigger problems.

 This is another reason that consistent eye exams are important—annual exams give us comparable year-over-year information.
 And with this data, optometrists can develop strategies to manage eye diseases such as glaucoma, macular degeneration, dry eyes, diabetic retinopathy and preserve strong vision.